-No one can say, with certainty, why these deaths are rising, after remaining stable over the previous decade.
-An almost total absence, however, of independent oversight in Texas county jails, and severe staffing shortages that force them to use untrained jailers have undoubtedly contributed to this insidious growth.
+An almost total absence of independent oversight in Texas county jails, and severe staffing shortages that force them to use untrained jailers have fueled this insidious growth.

 Of the nearly 23,000 officers in Texas county jails, more than 3,200, or 14 percent, operate under temporary certifications – no training required, reports the Texas Commission on Law Enforcement.
 Here, in Anderson County, roughly 25 percent of local jailers are unlicensed.

 Low pay for jailers and high turnover have aggravated staffing shortages.
-To help out, a state law allows newly hired jailers to work a year before completing the 120 training hours needed to obtain their license.
+To fill vacancies, a state law allows newly hired jailers to work a year before completing the 120 training hours needed to obtain their license.

 That law may be expedient, but it's also dangerous.
 Untrained jailers shouldn't handle mentally ill prisoners, who make up at least 20 percent of the jail population.

 In Newsome's case, medical staff attempted to use a malfunctioning defibrillator.
-And they still had not transported Newsome to the hospital nearly seven hours after her blood tests showed imminent danger, a recently completed investigation by the Texas Rangers shows.
+They still had not transported Newsome to the hospital nearly seven hours after her blood tests showed imminent danger, a recently completed investigation by the Texas Rangers shows.

-Unlike deaths in state and federal prisons, county jail deaths, including Newsome's, involve cases not yet adjudicated or tried.
-Legally, these prisoners were innocent.
+Unlike deaths in state and federal prisons, county jail deaths, including Newsome's, involve suspects not yet adjudicated or tried.
+Legally, they were innocent.
 Most could not afford bail.
 Their demise rarely prompted outrage, or even questions.

 Across the Lone Star State, county jail deaths occur largely unnoticed, unexamined, and unreported, even by local newspapers.